rwpalmer/tzLib/README.md

 ### CURRENT STATE OF THE PROJECT

-	- Library (0.1.1) is currently in Alpha test.
+	- tzLib (0.1.1) is currently in Alpha test.
         Known defects: none as of 9 Nov 2017

-	- Documentation is still being written.
+Documentation is still being written.

-	- An HTTP server has been brought up on the web to support beta testing.
-        The library is preconfigured to use this server by default.
+To support beta testing, an HTTP server has been connected to the  web, and the library has been preconfigured to use this server by default.

 For those who wish to use their own, or another alternate server:
 - the library includes methods to configure host name, path, and port.
 - this project's GitHub repository also includes:
 - the getJson.php file that tzLib needs to run on the HTTP server.
 	- a document (tzLib_ServerBuild.md) which contains documentation that details how the author created the virtual HTTP server that he used for alpha testing.
 Such a server can run as a guest operating system within most Windows, Linux, or Apple systems.

 The search for someone to host the production HTTP server is underway.
 We hope to find a corporate entity who can host the PHP file in their data-center, so library users will have a platform that they can rely upon.
 Please contact the author if you can help, or if you have any contacts who might be able to help in this effort.

 	Hosting requirements are minimal:
 		- Host a small PHP file (332 bytes) on an HTTP server.
 		- Keep the server's time zone database current.
 		- Provide production level availability.

 Please report any issues, suggestions, and comments to the author and maintainer: rwpalmeribm@gmail.com

 Many thanks to Kasper Kamperman for suggesting the move from Java to PHP,